 What is the difference between incident management and problem management?

-What is an incident management framework?
+Why is incident management important?